precice/fenics-adapter/README.md

 [Richard Hertrich](https://github.com/richahert) contributed the possibility to perform FSI simulations using the adapter in his [Bachelor thesis](https://mediatum.ub.tum.de/node?id=1520579).

-[Ishaan Desai](https://www.ipvs.uni-stuttgart.de/institute/team/Desai/) improved the user interface and extended the adapter to also allow for parallel FEniCS computations.
+[Ishaan Desai](https://www.ipvs.uni-stuttgart.de/institute/team/Desai/) improved the user interface and extended the adapter to allow for parallel FEniCS computations and 3D cases in certain scenarios.